 Practical tips for Switzerland’s Pre-Alpine Express Train

-I hope I got you excited to try this lesser known Swiss scenic train ride from Luzern to St. Gallen.
+I hope I got you excited to try this lesser known Swiss scenic train ride from Lucerne to St. Gallen.
 As always, I dish out some practical tips to help you prepare for your journey.

 Take snacks and drinks on the Pre-Alpine Express.
 This train ride takes almost 2 hours and you might want to snack or have something to drink.
 There is a buffet carriage but I didn’t visit it.
 I understood it offers snacks and drinks via vending machines so you might just bring your own.